Episcopal Relief & Development is supporting partners in Africa in response to the COVID-19 pandemic.

-Mission Anglicane, in coordination with local public health authorities and with Episcopal Relief & Development’s support, responded to COVID-19 through an awareness and prevention campaign that will reach over 10,000 individuals.
-Lack of awareness about the severity of the virus and how to minimize its transmission has been a factor in the virus’ spread.
+Mission Anglicane, in coordination with local public health authorities and with Episcopal Relief & Development’s support, responded to COVID-19 through an awareness and prevention campaign that reached over 10,000 individuals.
 The Church leveraged its connections to the local community in this campaign.
 Mission Anglicane also provided targeted support, including food, medical supplies and personal protective equipment (PPE) to over 5,000 individuals who are particularly vulnerable to the economic and physical challenges created by the pandemic.

 As the pandemic evolved, ACM, with Episcopal Relief & Development’s support, remained committed to continuing to provide spiritual, social and economic services, especially in rural communities, while maintaining a safe and healthy environment for volunteers, staff and the general community.
 The Council continued its COVID-19 educational campaign, shifting to focus on dispelling vaccine myths, through television, newspaper and radio spots.
 ACM also trained healthcare professionals on COVID-19 and providing emergency equipment such as ventilators, overflow tents and additional hospital beds to help hospitals manage the growing number of cases.
-The Council is working to equip faith leaders with psychosocial counseling skills and is training 60 COVID-19 Task Force members so they can respond nimbly to needs created by the pandemic and to future disasters.
+The Council worked to equip faith leaders with psychosocial counseling skills and trained 60 COVID-19 Task Force members so they can respond nimbly to needs created by the pandemic and to future disasters.

 Also in support of the local government’s efforts, the Anglican Diocese of Niassa reached out to marginalized groups in Lunho and Cobue, such as orphans and the elderly with packages of sugar, salt, beans, maize and other food.
 Church leaders and volunteers distributed face masks and soap to these communities to help reduce the potential transmission of the coronavirus.
 Additionally, the diocese equipped leaders, volunteers and participants of its 78 savings groups with face masks, soap and sanitation supplies.